tophefo/IpCamera/README.md

 ## Roadmap for further development

-Currently the focus is on stability, speed and creating a good framework that allows multiple brands to be used in RULES in a consistent way.
+Currently the focus is on stability and creating a good framework that allows multiple brands to be used in RULES in a consistent way.
 What this means is hopefully the binding is less work to add a new API function to instead of people creating stand alone scripts which are not easy for new Openhab users to find or use.
 By consistent I mean if a camera breaks down and you wish to change brands, your rules with this binding should be easy to adapt to the new brand of camera with no/minimal changes.

 If you need a feature added that is in an API and you can not program, please raise an issue ticket here at this github project with a sample of what a browser shows when you enter in the URL and it is usually very quick to add these features.